Bounds on Lp errors in density ratio estimation via f-divergence loss functions: Main Results

 \subsection{Theoretical Results.}

-In this study, we outline the assumptions necessary for deriving the upper and lower bounds of the DRE.
-The assumptions are straightforward and primarily involve the consideration of Lipschitz continuous estimators.
+In this study, we outline the assumptions required to derive the upper and lower bounds for DRE.
+These assumptions are straightforward and primarily pertain to Lipschitz continuity of estimators.
 Specifically, we assume the $L$-Lipschitz continuity of the energy function of the distributions, $T^*(\mathbf{x}) = - \log dQ/dP(\mathbf{x})$.

 \begin{assumption}[Assumption for the Upper Bound] The following assumption is imposed on the probability distributions $P$ and $Q$. \begin{enumerate} \item[U1.] $T^*(\mathbf{x}) = - \log dQ/dP(\mathbf{x})$ is $L$-Lipschitz continuous with $L > 0$ on $\Omega$. \end{enumerate} \end{assumption}